plhyhc/lambda/README.md

 ```

 #### Configure serverless.yml
-In the serverless.yml file there are some settings need updating.
+In the serverless.yml file there are some settings that need updating.
 You may not need as many security groups or subnet.
 Update the following under provider:
 ```
 provider:
   name: aws